millerk22/emc2-labs/EMC2-Labs-Fall/lab02.rst

 indices in ``range(n_cols)``.
 For each combination of ``i`` and ``j``, we test whether the entry ``M[i,j]`` in the ``i, j`` location is negative, and if it is we replace it with its absolute value.

-We can test that the code does what we think it should using the following.
+Now, we can see if the function actually does what we think it should:

 >>> mat=np.array([[1,-1,2,-3,1,1],[-2,-2,0,1,1,-5],[1,1,1,1,-2,-1]])
 >>> print(mat)